ovh/docs/pages/cloud/nutanix/00-cluster-custom-redeployment/guide.pl-pl.md

 - access to the [OVHcloud API page](https://api.ovh.com/)

 > [!warning]
 > If you have signed up to the **Nutanix on OVHcloud BYOL offer** and have activated licences on your cluster, you will need to uninstall your licences before you launch the redeployment.
-You can use this guide to manage your licences: [Manage licences in your Nutanix cluster on OVHcloud BYOL Offer](https://docs.ovh.com/pl/nutanix/activate-licence-on-nutanix-byol/).
+You can use this guide to manage your licences: [Manage licences in your Nutanix on OVHcloud BYOL Offer cluster](https://docs.ovh.com/pl/nutanix/activate-licence-on-nutanix-byol/).
 >

 ## Introduction to using the private network for a Nutanix Cluster at OVHcloud